-Europe united for the purpose of living as brethren, Chapter 11 aiding each other according to their reciprocal needs, -inspired by these noble traditions of his august grandfather, His Majesty has proposed to all the Governments, of which the representatives are found here, the meeting of a Conference which should have the object of seeking the means of putting a limit to incessant armaments, and to prevent the calamities which menace the entire world.
-The day of the meeting of this Conference will, beyond doubt, be one of the days which will mark the history of the century which is about to close.
+Address of M. de Beaufort, Minister of Foreign Affairs.
+Europe united for the purpose of living as brethren, Chapter II aiding each other according to their reciprocal needs, -inspired by these noble traditions of his august grandfather, His Majesty has proposed to all the Governments, of which the representatives are found here, the meeting of a Conference which should have the object of seeking the means of putting a limit to incessant armaments, and to prevent the calamities The day of the which menace the entire world. meeting of this Conference will, beyond doubt, be one of the days which will mark the history of the century which is about to close.
 It coincides with the festival which all the subjects of His Majesty celebrate as a national holiday, and in associating myself, from the bottom of my heart, with all the wishes for the well-being of this magnanimous Sovereign, I shall permit myself to become the interpreter of the wishes of the civilized world, in expressing the hope that His Majesty, seeing the results of his generous designs by the efforts of this Conference, may hereafter be able to consider this day as one of the happiest in his reign.
 Her Majesty, my August Sovereign, animated by the same sentiments which have inspired the Emperor of all the Russias, has chosen to put at the disposal of this Conference the most beautiful historical monument which she possesses.
 The room where you find yourselves to-day, decorated by the greatest artists of the seventeenth century, was erected by the widow of Prince Frederick Henry to the memory of her noble husband.
-Among the greatest of the alle54 gorical figures which you will admire here, there is one appertaining to the peace of Westphalia, which merits your attention most especially.
+Among the greatest of the alle-

+- gorical figures which you will admire here, there is Chapter II one appertaining to the peace of Westphalia, which merits your attention most especially.
 It is the one where you see Peace entering this room for the purpose of closing the Temple of Janus.
 I hope, gentlemen, that this beautiful allegory will be a good omen for your labors, and that, after they have been terminated, you will be able to say that Peace, which here is shown to enter this room, has gone out for the purpose of scattering its blessings over all humanity.
 My task is finished.
-I have the honor to submit to you two propositions: first, to offer to His Majesty, the Emperor of all the Russias, our respectful congratulations by telegraph in these words: 'The Peace Conference places at the feet of Your Majesty its respectful congratulations on the occasion of Your Majesty's birthday, and expresses its sincere desire of cooperating in the accomplishment of the great and noble work in which Your Majesty has taken the generous initiative, and for which the Conference requests the acceptance of its humble and profound gratitude.'
+I have the honor to submit to you two propositions: first, to offer to His Majesty, the Emperor of all the Russias, our respectful congratulations by tele-Telegram to the Emperor graph in these words: 'The Peace Conference places of Russia. at the feet of Your Majesty its respectful congratulations on the occasion of Your Majesty's birthday, and expresses its sincere desire of coöperating in the accomplishment of the great and noble work in which Your Majesty has taken the generous initiative, and for which the Conference requests the acceptance of its humble and profound gratitude.'

-Election of
+Election of the President.